 Information about you and your book that includes word count (rounded), category, genre, title, and pub credits if you have them.
 A mention of why you’re querying them specifically is nice.

 A brief synopsis of your book that reads like back cover copy, including the fact that it does not reveal the ending.
-(For examples of these synopses from my own queries, click on any of the titles under the My Books dropdown up top.)
+(For an example, click on My Books up top.
+The cover copy for BEHIND THE SCENES actually was my query.)

 A signoff, including how to reach you.